EBendinelli/bndy-site/src/pages/about.md

 practices.
-Challenging monopolies in digital markets, I have supported PI's interventions in multiple merger cases involving Big Tech companies, including Meta/Giphy and Google/Fitbit, and advocated for strong privacy and security provisions in criticaal European legislations such as the Digital Market Act.
+Challenging monopolies in digital markets, I have supported PI's interventions in multiple merger cases involving Big Tech companies, including Meta/Giphy and Google/Fitbit, and advocated for strong privacy and security provisions in critical European legislations such as the Digital Market Act.

 I'm currently suporting a fairly new organisation, [Data Rights](https://datarights.ngo),